- What Is Generative AI, Really?

 - Strengths: Stable training, high-quality samples, robust to mode collapse

-- Applications: Image generation from text, inpainting, video creation, molecule generation
+- Applications: Image generation from text, inpainting, video creation, and molecule generation

 4. Variational Autoencoders (VAEs)